myllo/owserverusb/README.md

 | - | - | - | - | - |

 WARNING!
-This a first blunder to get mneundorfer built OneWire/OWFS to work under Home Assistant as an add-on and to use a USB hub (DS9490R).
+This a first Hail Mary to get mneundorfer built OneWire/OWFS to work under Home Assistant as an add-on and to use a USB hub (DS9490R).

 I could not find any add-on to Home Assistant to do this (there are some which use IC2 or GPIO, of which I am not using here), so I was left with option to try to modify one for myself or to accept that while using owserver as a separate container outside Home Assistant the Home Assistant could not be updated anymore.